acooperdh/devopsdoods/README.md

 used together, and make it easier to style components so we can focus out time on features of our application rather then stlying.

+using faker.js in order to mock user data for now [faker.js](https://www.npmjs.com/package/faker/v/5.5.3)